aeternity/protocol/epoch/api/channels_api_usage.md

 * deposit - when a participant wants to commit more tokens from his on-chain balance to the channel total balance
-* withdrawal - when a participant wants to transfer tokens out of the channel on-chain balace to one's personal account
+* withdrawal - when a participant wants to transfer tokens out of the channel on-chain balance to one's personal account

 ### Deposit events